0x8sksr/Deepseek-Engineer/README.md

 ## Overview

 This repository contains a powerful coding assistant application that integrates with the DeepSeek API to process user conversations and generate structured JSON responses.

+Through an intuitive command-line interface, it can:

+Read local file contents.
+Create new files effortlessly.
-Through an intuitive command-line interface, it can read local file contents, create new files, and apply diff edits to existing files in real time.
+Apply diff edits to existing files in real time, ensuring seamless updates.
+The application leverages advanced natural language processing to understand user inputs and provide contextually accurate outputs.
+It is built with scalability and modularity in mind, making it easy to extend its functionality.

+Developers can rely on this tool for a wide range of tasks, including automation, file management, and efficient coding workflows.
+Whether you're managing a single project or multiple repositories, this tool enhances productivity and simplifies complex operations.

 ## Key Features